 The brain we all know is a wonder of nature and still holds many secrets yet to be discovered.
 It can also be vulnerable to attack from pathogenic organisms and disease.
-However, one of the brain's most enigmatic features is how, for the main part, it can protect itself against these harmful invasions.
+However, one of the brain's most enigmatic features is how it can protect itself against these harmful invasions.
 The main barrier against dangerous organisms and disease is the blood-brain barrier.

 According to Science Daily:

 "The blood-brain barrier -- the filter that governs what can and cannot come into contact with the mammalian brain -- is a marvel of nature.
 It effectively separates circulating blood from the fluid that bathes the brain, and it keeps out bacteria, viruses and other agents that could damage it."

 However, there is much about this 'marvel of nature' that is still not fully understood.
 Nevertheless, we can get a good grasp of how the brain protects itself from the knowledge that has been discovered.

 What are the basic protective layers of the brain?

 Brain protection starts with a number of layers.
 Beginning from the outside in, we'll look at these defensive shields and the job they do.

 The brain is encased in the skin layer of the scalp and the skull that not only guards the brain itself from trauma and organisms, but both create a shield for other protective devices around the brain.

 There are three of these protective layers.
 The meninges are better known through the medical condition - meningitis - which is an infection of these layers.
 The three meninges are called the: